mollanegash/high-throughput-text-processor/README.md

 ### 🧠 Stateless Design

-Stateless API design (with optional ephemeral in-memory persistence via H2 for development purposes)
+The system is designed as a stateless API.
+Each request is processed independently.
+H2 is used only for development and does not represent persistent system state.

 ---